fanzheng10/HiSig/README.md

 HiSig is one of the computational tools developed and described in the following study:

-[Interpretation of cancer mutations using a multiscale map of protein systems.](https://www.science.org/doi/10.1126/science.abf3067) F. Zheng et al., Science 374, eabf3067.
+F. Zheng et al., [Interpretation of cancer mutations using a multiscale map of protein systems.](https://www.science.org/doi/10.1126/science.abf3067) Science 374, eabf3067 (2021).

 ## Updates